Vyral/base-template/_posts/2023-08-25-beautiful-foys-lake-home-full-walkthrough.md

 ---
 {% include youtube.html %}

+{% include excerpt.html %}

 Have you ever considered buying a home in Foys Lake?
 If you have, or if you just like looking at beautiful properties, you’re in luck.
 Today, **I’m sharing a full 360 walkthrough of a recent listing in Foys Lake that you have to see to believe.&nbsp;**

 You can interact with the video to check out different parts of the rooms.
 I highly recommend you use this tool because there’s a ton to see.&nbsp;

-If you are interested in this home or just have a question, don’t hesitate to call or email me.
+If you are interested in [this home](https://www.flatheadrealestate.com/montana-real-estate/30007513/){: target="_blank" rel="noopener"} or just have a question, don’t hesitate to call or email me.
 I am always willing to help!